Your Nutrition and the Environment - Eight weeks starts Thursday April 3 2025

-Nutrition for Longevity - Six weeks beginning Wednesday June 5
+Nutrition for Longevity - Expired

 This six week free class to learn the connections between food choices, agriculture, the environment and our longevity.
 Class discussions will include not only what to eat, but also, when to eat and how to select and prepare delicious wholesome food and enjoy it.
 This class will meet in various locations to tour a community garden and health food store together along with a visit to a cafe and food store.
 First class will meet at the Carpinteria Community Library